Dense Vector Search

 knn Query Parser

-k-nearest neighbors query parser allows to find the k-nearest documents to the target vector according to indexed dense vectors in the given field.
-The set of documents can be Pre-Filtered to reduce the number of vector distance calculations that must be computed, and ensure the best topK
+The knn k-nearest neighbors query parser allows to find the k-nearest documents to the target vector according to indexed dense vectors in the given field.
+The set of documents can be Pre-Filtered to reduce the number of vector distance calculations that must be computed, and ensure the best topK are returned.

 The score for a retrieved document is the approximate distance to the target vector(defined by the similarityFunction configured at indexing time).